-How to Remove Paint from a Wood Floor?
+How to Remove Paint from Wooden Floors?
 (Different Paint Types)

 3. If the floor absorbs the water, the floor has water-based paint over it.

-4. If the floor doesn’t absorb the water, the floor is painted with oil-based paint or sealer.
+4. If the floor doesn’t absorb the water, the floor is painted with oil-based paint or sealed.

-You can also know the type of paint by using the nail test:
+You can find the paint type on the wooden floor by using the nail test:

 Using the light test also works: